 Honest Participation: All Participants are required to be honest and forthright throughout the process.
-Any Participant who knowingly makes a false statement in connection with the investigation and adjudication of the allegations may be subject to disciplinary action.
 False statements include statements that omit a material fact as well as statements that the Participant knows to be untrue.

 Selective Participation: The University will not draw any adverse inference against a Party who chooses to remain silent during the process.
-However, if a Party or Witness chooses to answer some material questions but not others, or chooses to participate in some portions of the process but not others, the University may consider how that affects the credibility or weight of the information that Party or Witness chooses to provide.
-The Decision-maker shall not draw an inference about the determination regarding whether a violation occurred based solely on a Party's or Witness's absence from the Administrative Conference or refusal to answer cross-examination or other questions.
+However, if a Party or Witness chooses to answer some material questions but not others or chooses to participate in some portions of the process but not others, the University may consider how that affects the credibility or weight of the information that Party or Witness chooses to provide.
+The Decision-maker shall not draw an adverse inference about whether a violation occurred based solely on the absence of a Party or Witness from the Administrative Conference or refusal to answer cross-examination or other questions.